• Skip to primary navigation

 • Pour bean mixture into a 9x13 pan and spread into an even layer.

 • Cover with foil and bake for 2 hours.
-Uncover, stir, and add a splash of water if the pan is looking dry.
+If the pan is looking dry, add a splash of water and stir to combine.

 • Remove foil and bake for another 30 minutes, or until sauce has thickened to your liking.